-Home » Beyond taste – how packaging color can influence the appeal of plant-based meats
+Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

-Is the color of your product packaging putting off consumers?
+Is the colour of your product packaging putting off consumers?

 Plant-based meats offer numerous advantages over animal-based products – health and sustainability benefits, to name a few.
 Yet, not all consumers will buy a plant-based sausage, for example, over an animal-based one.
 Why?
 Barriers to consumption persist.